DanySK/course-laboratory-of-software-systems/slides/content/03-build-automation/_index.md

 @Input e @Output
 Continuous build
 Write a custom task for Execution
 * Isolation of imperativity
 * Declarativity via DSLs
+concept of plugin
+the kotlin plugin
+* jvm variant
+* with its configurations
+our "plugin for java"
+testing a plugin (kotest + Gradle api + classpath trick) some existing plugins
+* detekt
-    * Reuse via plug-ins
+* ktlint
-    * Testing plug-ins
+* jacoco
-    * Existing plugins
+* what else?